 When it comes to punctuality, here’s my motto: “If you’re early, you’re on time.
 If you’re on time, you’re late.”
 Maybe I think that way because I have a Type A personality (holy organization, Batman).
-Or, maybe it’s because this rule truly applies in many situations—even physical therapy billing.
-Because with claim submissions, lateness isn’t only unacceptable; it’s also a cause for denials.
-So, how do you know when your claim submissions are early, on time, or even unacceptable?
+Or, maybe it’s because this rule truly applies in many situations—even in physical therapy billing.
+Because with claim submissions, lateness isn’t only unacceptable; it also causes denials.
+So, how do you know when your claim submissions are early, on time, or downright late?
 Look to the Bat-Signal for guidance, of course.
 Whoops!
-I mean, check out these timely filing tips and download the cheat sheet below for reference:
+I mean, check out these timely filing tips and download the cheat sheet below for reference.

-Timely filing is when an insurance company puts a time limit on claims submission.
+Timely filing is when you file a claim within a payer-determined time limit.
 For example, if a payer has a 90-day timely filing requirement, that means you need to submit the claim within 90 days of the date of service.
-Sounds simple enough, but the tricky part isn’t submitting your claims within the designated time frame; it’s knowing what that time frame is.
-That’s because there’s no set standard among all payers.
+That sounds simple enough, but the tricky part isn’t submitting your claims within the designated time frame; it’s knowing what that time frame is, and that’s because there’s no set standard among all payers.
 So, while you and your staff are treating patients, determining diagnosis codes, and submitting claims, you also have to keep track of all your contracted requirements.
-Furthermore, if you aren’t familiar with all of your timely filing deadlines, and you end up submitting a claim late, you’ll be dealing with denials—the kind that typically can’t be appealed (Pow!
+Furthermore, if you aren’t familiar with all of your timely filing deadlines and you end up submitting a claim late, you’ll be dealing with denials—the kind that typically can’t be appealed (Pow!
 Blap!
 Ouch!).

 So, how do you become a timely filing superhero?
-Well, unfortunately, there’s no sweet signal in the sky to warn you of timely claim submission danger.
-But, you can use the chart below to remind you of timely filing deadlines.
-And like I always say, “With the right reminders, you can do almost anything—like squeeze into a suit with built-in abs, for example.”
+Well, unfortunately, there’s no sweet signal in the sky to warn you about timely claim submission danger.
+But, you can use the chart below to remind you about your timely filing deadlines.
+And like I always say, “With the right reminders, you can do almost anything—like squeeze into a suit with built-in abs.”
 Right?
-All super suits aside, here’s your payer deadline cheat sheet, as adapted from this resource:
+All super suits aside, here’s a payer deadline cheat sheet for participating providers, as adapted from multiple sources:

 |Payer||Timely Filing Deadline|